Poes-Pursuits-LLC/roam-fish/README.md

     userId is present in the sharedUsers list and let them edit the trip accordingly.
     --we can also introduce a changelog so the group can see latest changes and who made them (maybe?)
     --(maybe the simplest option is a simple "last edited by" stamp on the trip page)

+---refactor recent trips functiopnkality to return promise and stream to client via Suspense.